 Note: If there is a fee paid for the initial contribution, it should be described as the establishment fee.

-218 Administration fees and investment fees for a superannuation product
+218 Administration fees and costs, investment fees and costs and transaction costs (net) for a superannuation product

-Administration fees
+Administration fees and costs

-(1) The example of administration fees for a MySuper product or an investment option offered by a superannuation entity is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.
+(1) The example of administration fees and costs for a MySuper product or an investment option offered by a superannuation entity is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.

 Note: In calculating the amount, do not include contributions that may be made during the year.

-(2) If there is a range in the amount of administration fees that may be charged for a MySuper product or an investment option offered by a superannuation entity, the example must use the highest administration fees in the range.
+(2) If there is a range in the amount of administration fees and costs that may be charged for a MySuper product or an investment option offered by a superannuation entity, the example must use the highest administration fees and costs in the range.

-Investment fees
+Investment fees and costs

-(3) The example of investment fees for a MySuper product or an investment option offered by a superannuation entity is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.
+(3) The example of investment fees and costs for a MySuper product or an investment option offered by a superannuation entity is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.

 Note: In calculating the amount, do not include contributions that may be made during the year.

-(4) If there is a range in the amount of investment fees that may be charged for a MySuper product or an investment option offered by a superannuation entity, the example must use the highest investment fees in the range.
+(4) If there is a range in the amount of investment fees and costs that may be charged for a MySuper product or an investment option offered by a superannuation entity, the example must use the highest investment fees and costs in the range.

-Indirect costs for a MySuper product or investment option
+Transaction costs (net)

-(5) The example of indirect costs for a MySuper product or an investment option offered by a superannuation entity must be worked out by applying the indirect cost ratio for the MySuper product or the investment option to an amount of $50,000 or an amount that is a multiple of $50,000 if clause 215 applies.
+(4A) The example of transaction costs (net) for a MySuper product or an investment option offered by a superannuation entity is the amount of transaction costs net of any amount recovered by the buy-sell spread, applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.

-218A Management costs for a collective investment product

-(1) The example of management costs for an investment option offered by a managed investment scheme is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.

 Note: In calculating the amount, do not include contributions that may be made during the year.

-(2) If there is a range in the amount of management costs that may be charged for an investment option offered by a managed investment scheme, the example must use the highest management costs in the range.
+(4B) If there is a range in the amount of transaction costs (net) that may be charged for a MySuper product or an investment option offered by a superannuation entity, the example must use the highest transaction costs (net) in the range.

+218A Management fees and costs and transaction costs (net) for a collective investment product

+Management fees and costs

+(1) The example of management fees and costs for an investment option offered by a managed investment scheme is applied to an amount of $50 000 or an amount that is a multiple of $50 000 if clause 215 applies.

+Note: In calculating the amount, do not include contributions that may be made during the year.

-(3) Management fees and costs that are not deducted directly from a product holder’s account must be calculated using the indirect cost ratio for the relevant investment option offered by the managed investment scheme.
+(2) If there is a range in the amount of management fees and costs that may be charged for an investment option offered by a managed investment scheme, the example must use the highest management fees and costs in the range.

-(4) Any percentage based management fees and costs that are deducted directly from a product holder’s account should be added to the percentage amount calculated under subclause (3).

-(5) Any dollar based management costs that are deducted directly from a product holder’s account must be shown separately in the management costs cell.
+(5) Any dollar based management fees and costs that are deducted directly from a product holder’s account must be shown separately in the management fees and costs cell.

-Example 1: Management costs: 2% deducted directly from your account + 1.6% deducted indirectly.
+Example 1: Management fees and costs: 2% deducted directly from your account + 1.6% deducted indirectly.

-Example 2: Management costs: $52 per year ($1 per week) deducted directly from your account + 1.6% deducted indirectly.
+Example 2: Management fees and costs: $52 per year ($1 per week) deducted directly from your account + 1.6% deducted indirectly.

-Example 3: Management costs: $52 per year ($1 per week) + 1% deducted directly from your account + 1.6% deducted indirectly.
+Example 3: Management fees and costs: $52 per year ($1 per week) + 1% deducted directly from your account + 1.6% deducted indirectly.